-Wholesale managed funds are only open to certain types of investors, who are deemed to be able to understand, assess and monitor these types of investments.
+Wholesale managed funds are only open to certain types of investors.
 To qualify to invest in these types of funds, you must meet one of the following criteria:

-- Invest at least \$500,000; - Provide a certificate from a qualified accountant that you meet either an income test (\$250,000 or more gross income for each of the past 2 financial years) or an assets test (you and your fellow investors control net assets of at least \$2.5 million); - Be deemed a sophisticated investor, which requires you to be assessed as having the requisite skills, experience and/or qualifications to properly assess and understand the investment; or - Be deemed a professional investor, which is generally restricted to people working within the funds management industry.
+- Invest at least \$500,000. - Provide a certificate from a qualified accountant that you meet either an income test (\$250,000 or more gross income for each of the past 2 financial years) or an assets test (you and your associated investors control net assets of at least \$2.5 million). - Be deemed a sophisticated investor, which requires you to be assessed as having the requisite skills, experience and/or qualifications to properly assess and understand the investment. - Be deemed a professional investor, which is generally restricted to people working within the funds management industry.